First Reassessment of the Artist’s Oeuvre in 20 Years

 “James Tissot was technically gifted across a variety of media and he experimented with major trends in art, including Aestheticism and Japonisme, yet his work defies classification and traditional labels,” notes Melissa Buron, exhibition curator and Director of the Art Division at the Fine Arts Museums of San Francisco.
 “For the past few years, my colleagues and I have been on the trail of Tissot, re-examining works and uncovering previously unpublished information that provides insight into his career, including his sales notebook (carnet de ventes) and hundreds of photographs.
 Drawing from our findings, James Tissot: Fashion & Faith provides new perspectives on where and how Tissot should be considered in the 19th-century canon.”

 Tissot also utilized the relatively new medium of photography by painting from photographs and recording many of his works as well as his home, family, and friends in carefully arranged albums.
-Photographs from the Fine Arts Museums’ collection, along with recently discovered, never-before-published photographs and a sales notebook will provide a window into Tissot’s life and career, rendering him an artist worthy of reexamination in the 21st century.
+Photographs from the Fine Arts Museums’ collection in the exhibition, along with recently discovered, never-before-published photographs and a sales notebook published for the first time in the exhibition catalogue, provide a window into Tissot’s life and career, rendering him an artist worthy of reexamination in the 21st century.

-James Tissot: Fashion & Faith will be accompanied by a 300-page catalogue, published in collaboration with DelMonico Books / Prestel.
-Edited by Melissa Buron, the lavishly illustrated volume will span Tissot’s life and career from his early period in Nantes to his later years when he made hundreds of religious illustrations.
-The catalogue will also include essays that introduce new scholarship and redefine Tissot’s life and career.
+James Tissot: Fashion & Faith is accompanied by a 300-page catalogue, published in collaboration with DelMonico Books / Prestel.
+Edited by Melissa Buron, the lavishly illustrated volume spans Tissot’s life and career from his early period in Nantes to his later years when he made hundreds of religious illustrations.
+The catalogue also includes essays that introduce new scholarship and redefine Tissot’s life and career.

 Visiting \ Legion of Honor

-More information regarding tickets can be found at legionofhonor.org/visit-us.
+More information regarding tickets can be found at legionofhonor.org.

-James Tissot: Fashion & Faith is co-organized by the Fine Arts Museums of San Francisco and the Musées d’Orsay et de l’Orangerie, Paris.
-Presenting Sponsors: Robert G. and Sue Douthit O’Donnell, Denise Littlefield Sobel, and Diane B. Wilsey.
-Major Support: Gladyne Kenderdine Mitchell.
-Significant Support: Carole McNeil.
-Generous Support: David A. Wollenberg.
-Additional support provided by Sandra and Paul Bessières.
+This exhibition is organized by the Fine Arts Museums of San Francisco and the Musées d’Orsay et de l’Orangerie, Paris.
+Presenting Sponsors: John A. and Cynthia Fry Gunn, Robert G. and Sue Douthit O’Donnell, Barbro and Bernard Osher, Denise Littlefield Sobel, and Diane B. Wilsey.
+Major Support: Gladyne Kenderdine Mitchell and Barbara A. Wolfe.
+Significant Support: The Diana Dollar Knowles Foundation, The Diana Dollar Knowles Fund and Carole McNeil.
+Generous Support: Lucy Young Hamilton and David A. Wollenberg.
+Additional support provided by Sandra and Paul Bessières, Marion Moore Cope, George and Leslie Hume, Michael and Dorothy Leung, and Christina and Barry Ongerth.
 Scientific analyses were performed by the Northwestern University / Art Institute of Chicago Center for Scientific Studies in the Arts and made possible by the generous support of the Andrew W. Mellon Foundation.
-The catalogue is published with the assistance of the Andrew W. Mellon Foundation Endowment for Publications.
-Additional research support is provided by the Paul Mellon Centre for Studies in British Art.

 About the Fine Arts Museums of San Francisco